oscar-lima/pybullet_ros/README.md

 ### Send velocity or effort (torque) control commands to the robot.

+NOTE: The example robot r2d2 head represents the only revolute joint in the system and can be used to test

+position, velocity or effort commands as described below in the following lines:

-Make sure position control interface gui publisher is not running (pybullet_ros -> joint_state_publisher)
+Before sending commands, make sure position control interface gui publisher is not running (pybullet_ros -> joint_state_publisher)

 Publish a float msg to the following topics: